The boundary value problem for Yang--Mills--Higgs fields: The alpha -YMH functional

+Although the YMH field equation is not conformally invariant, it is clear from equation (\ref{eq:EL-L-alpha-global}) and (\ref{eq:A-u-strong}) that after a conformal change of the metric, the structure of the equation will not change, except that some additional lower order terms (which can be analytically well controlled) emerge.
+Therefore our arguments blow still works for non-flat metrics.
+Especially, in the proofs of \autoref{thm:alpha-smoothness} and \autoref{thm:blowup}, we only consider the case that the metric is locally flat for simplicity and omit the general case with the conformal factor $v$.

-\item For any fixed $q\in K$ and $a\in\left\{ k+1,\ldots, n \right\}$, the $f^a$-coordinate curve start from $q$ is the geodesic in $V\subset F$, which is perpendicular to $K$. \end{itemize} In order to keep the extension as smooth as possible, it turns out that the reflection depends on the ``type'' of boundary condition.
-More precisely, for homogeneous Neumann boundary we use the even reflection and for Dirichlet boundary, we use the odd reflection.
+Now for $x_0\in\partial\Sigma$, without loss of generality, we assume the local trivialization chart $U$ of $x_0$ is an upper half disc $D_\rho$ centered at $x_0=0$ and the flat boundary is settled on $\partial\Sigma$.
+Moreover, since $u\in L_1^{2\alpha}(\Sigma,\mathbb{R}^l) \hookrightarrow C^0(\bar\Sigma,\mathbb{R}^l)$, we can take $\rho$ small enough such that the following reflection is well-defined.
+A more geometric way can be found in~\cite{Scheven2006Partial}*{Sect.~3}.
+For $p=u(x_0)\in K$, we choose Fermi coordinates $\left( f^1,\ldots,f^n \right)$ on an open neighborhood $V$ of $p$ in $F$, such that \begin{itemize} \item $V\cap K=\left\{ f^{k+1}=0, \ldots, f^n=0 \right\}$; \item For any fixed $q\in K$ and $a\in\left\{ k+1,\ldots, n \right\}$, the $f^a$-coordinate curve start from $q$ is a geodesic in $V\subset F$, which is perpendicular to $K$. \end{itemize} In order to keep the extension as smooth as possible, it turns out that the extension depends on the ``type'' of boundary condition.
+More precisely, for homogeneous Neumann boundary we use the even extension and for Dirichlet boundary, we use the odd extension.
 These two types of boundary conditions root in the free boundary condition, the $n-k$ Dirichlet conditions come from the fact that $u(\partial^0 U)\subset K$.
 The remaining $k$ boundary conditions come from the constraint in calculus of variation.
 To write down these boundary conditions in Fermi coordinates, we note first that